-Like as light switch in your home Relay is just an electrically activated switch but with several important differences.
-Relay is electromagnetic switch.
+Like a light switch in your home Relay is just an electrically activated switch but with several important differences.
+Relay is an electromagnetic switch.
 Relay function is to allow a low power control voltage to operate a high power switch.

-Below are the examples of some switch that can be used in relays.
+Below are the examples of some switches that can be used in relays.

-Note: Relays are same just as normal switch.
-As we control normal switch in our home manually, with the help of relay we can control switching with an electrical signal.
+Note: Relays are the same just as a normal switches.
+As we control normal switch in our home manually, with the help of a relay we can control switching with an electrical signal.

 You stepped into a room in college and you flipped on the lights.
 It is a large room with many banks of overhead lights, but just one ordinary switch near the door.
 When you push the switch, you would hear a solid “thunk” sound somewhere overhead, and then a moment later the lights would begin to come on.

 What was happening was that so many lights in such a large room drew so much current, that an ordinary switch could never handle it at all and so you could